datopian/tech.datopian.com/data-api/README.md

 * **Datasets stored as structured data by default** and which can therefore be updated in part, a few records at a time, rather than all at once (as with blob storage)

-## Data APIs have 4 Core Components
+## Domain Model

-The functionality associated to the Data APIs can be divided in 4 areas:
+The functionality associated to the Data APIs can be divided in 6 areas:

+* **Descriptor**: metadata describing and specifying the API e.g. general metadata e.g. name, title, description, schema, and permissions
+* **Manager** for creating
+  * API: for creating and editing Data API's descriptors (which triggers creation of storage and service endpoint)
+  * UI: for doing this manually
-* **Read API**:  web API for accessing structured data (i.e. per record) with querying etc.
+* **Service** (read):  web API for accessing structured data (i.e. per record) with querying etc. *When we simply say "Data API" this is usually what we are talking about*
   * Custom API & Complex functions: e.g. aggregations, join
-  * Permissions
   * Tracking & Analytics: rate-limiting etc
+  * Write API: usually secondary because of its limited performance vs bulk loading
+  * Bulk export of query results especially large ones (or even export of the whole dataset in the case where the data is stored directly in the DataStore rather than the FileStore).
+This is an increasingly important featurea lower priority but if required it is substantive feature to implement.
-* **Data Load / Ingest**: loading data in bulk into the system that powers the data API.
+* **Data Load**: bulk loading data into the system that powers the data API. **This is covered in a [separate Data Load page](/data-load/).
   * Bulk Load: bulk import of individual data files
-  * Write API: usually secondary because of its limited performance vs bulk loading
   * Maybe includes some ETL => this takes us more into data factory
-* **Bulk Export**: of query results especially large ones (or even export of the whole dataset in the case where the data is stored directly in the DataStore rather than the FileStore).
-This is usually a lower priority but if required it is substantive feature to implement.
-* **DataStore (Structured Store)**: the underlying structured store for the data.
-This could be considered a separate component that the Data API uses or as part of the Data API -- in some cases the store and API are completely wrapped together, e.g. ElasticSearch is both a store and a rich Web API.
+* **Storage (Structured)**: the underlying structured store for the data (and its layout).
+For example, Postgres and its table structure.This could be considered a separate component that the Data API uses or as part of the Data API -- in some cases the store and API are completely wrapped together, e.g. ElasticSearch is both a store and a rich Web API.

 :::tip
 **Visualization** is not part of the API but the demands of viz are important in designing the system
 :::

+## Job Stories

 ### Read API

+When I'm building a client application or extracting data  I want to get data quickly and reliably via an API so that I can focus on building the app rather than manging the data

+* Performance: Querying data is **quick**
+* Filtering: I want to filter data easily so that I can get the slice of data that I need.
+* ❗ unlimited query size for downloading eg, can download filtered data with millions of rows
+* can get results in 3 formats: CSV, JSON and Excel.
+* SQL API (?)
+* Query UI
+* ❗ GraphQL API
+* ❗ [MarketsData] custom views/cubes (including pivoting)

+:exclamation: = something not present atm

 #### Retrieve records via an API with filtering (per resource) (if tabular?)